 In related research, Levine examines how individuals navigate other ethical dilemmas – for example, conflicts between rule following and discretion, and conflicts between fairness and favoritism.
 Her second stream of research examines when and why individuals engage in prosocial behaviors, and how they give credit to others for their good deeds.

-Levine’s research has been featured in several publications including the Journal of Marketing Research, Organizational Behavior and Human Decision Processes, Journal of Experimental Social Psychology, and Journal of Personality and Social Psychology.
+Her research has been featured in top psychology, management, and marketing journals including the Journal of Personality and Social Psychology, the Journal of Experimental Psychology: General, the Journal of Marketing Research, Organizational Behavior and Human Decision Processes, and the Journal of Experimental Social Psychology.

 Levine earned both a BA (philosophy, politics, and economics) and a BS (economics) from the University of Pennsylvania.
 Additionally, she holds a PhD from The Wharton School, University of Pennsylvania.
 Prior to her PhD studies at Wharton, Levine worked for Procter and Gamble.